FIWARE/NGSI-LD_TestSuite/README.md

 ## How to execute the tests

 ### Prerequisites

 * node version 10.9

 ```
 npm install
-export TEST_ENDPOINT=<Your NGSI-LD Broker endpoint>.
-Example: `http://localhost:1026`
+export TEST_ENDPOINT=<Your NGSI-LD Broker endpoint>. # Example: http://localhost:1026
-export ACC_ENDPOINT=<The accumulator endpoint>.
-Example: `http://localhost:3000`
+export ACC_ENDPOINT=<The accumulator endpoint>. # Example: http://localhost:3000
-export NOTIFY_ENDPOINT=<The notification endpoint>.
-Example: `http://host.docker.internal:3000/acc`
+export NOTIFY_ENDPOINT=<The notification endpoint>. # Example: http://host.docker.internal:3000/acc

+# Start the accumulator and services under test - e.g. to start the docker-compose file
+./services start

+# Run the test suite
 npm test
 ```

-By default, the test endpoint is `http://localhost:1026`.
+-  the test endpoint is `http://localhost:1026` By default
-By default, the accumulator endpoint is `http://localhost:3000`.
+-  the accumulator endpoint is `http://localhost:8080` By default
-By default, the notification endpoint is `http://host.docker.internal:3000/acc`
+-  the notification endpoint is `http://accumulator:8080/acc` By default

-Please note, that if you are running the NGSI-LD endpoint through Docker, the endpoint shall be encoded as `http://host.docker.internal:<port>/acc`, so that the Docker container can get access to the accumulator server running on the host.
+Please note, that if you are running the NGSI-LD accumulator endpoint locally, ot can be referred to as  `http://host.docker.internal:<port>/acc`, so that  other Docker containers can get access to the accumulator server running on the host.

 [license-image]: https://img.shields.io/badge/license-MIT-blue.svg
 [license-url]: LICENSE